graffardi/react-sample/README.md

 # react-sample
-react-sample is a quick start React application, containing examples of different types of components.
+react-sample is a quick start React application.
-It also uses some of the ES6 syntax.

 I use this repository as a reminder of some ReactJS rules, and I am keeping it as an alternative skeleton to create-react-app.